revk/ASCII/README.md

 ### Quotes

 Less sure of this, but for double and single quote marks I have defined balanced pairs.
-It may be better to make those single, and defined balanced question and exlamation marks and inverted versions instead.
+It may be better to make those single, and defined balanced question and exclamation marks and inverted versions instead.

 ### Divide